 \subsection{Results of Baseline Defenses}

 In Fig.~\ref{fig:Neural-Cleanse-and-STRIP-bars}, we show the detection results of Neural Cleanse (NC) and STRIP w.r.t. the aforementioned attacks.
 The two defenses are effective against BadNet+ and image/noise-BI+.
 This is because STRIP and NC generally do not make any assumption about the number of triggers.
-However, STRIP performs poorly against InpAwAtk and WaNet (FNRs > 90\%) since these advanced attacks break its ``input-agnostic trigger'' assumption.
+However, STRIP performs poorly against InpAwAtk and WaNet (FNRs \textgreater{} 90\%) since these advanced attacks break its ``input-agnostic trigger'' assumption.
 NC also fails to detect the Trojan classifiers trained by WaNet on most datasets for the same reason.
 What surprises us is that in our experiment NC correctly detect the Trojan classifiers trained by InpAwAtk on 3/4 datasets while in the original paper \cite{nguyen2020input}, it was shown to fail completely.
 We are confident that this inconsistency does not come from our implementation of InpAwAtk since we used the same hyperparameters and achieved the same classification results as those in the original paper (Table~\ref{tab:main-attack-results} versus Fig.~3b in \cite{nguyen2020input}).
 However, NC is still unable to mitigate all Trojans in these correctly-detected Trojan classifiers (Appdx.~\ref{subsec:Neural-Cleanse-supp}).
 In addition, as shown in Fig.~\ref{fig:NC-All-target-Anomaly-Index-bars}, NC is totally vulnerable to \emph{all-target attacks} since its ``single target class'' assumption is no longer valid under these attacks.
 Network Pruning (NP), despite being assumption-free, cannot mitigate Trojans from most attacks (high Trojan accuracies in Fig.~\ref{fig:NP-trojan-acc-bars}) as it fails to prune the correct neurons containing Trojans.